mrgian/felix/README.md

 The Bochs emulator should start, press "continue" to cotinue with the execution.

-The script will take care of everything (assembling, making the image and running)
+The script will take care of everything (compiling, making the image and running the debugger)

 ## Progress
 - *22/10/22* - Project start